-Match Day 2016
+Match Day 2017

-Icahn School of Medicine's graduating medical students matched to many of the nation's most competitive residency programs including: Memorial Sloan Kettering Cancer Center; Brigham & Women's Hospital, Hospital of the University of Pennsylvania; Yale-New Haven Hospital; Duke University Medical Center; and University of California, San Francisco Medical Center.
+The Icahn School of Medicine at Mount Sinai's (ISMMS) graduating medical students matched to many of the nation's most competitive residency programs including: University of California, San Francisco Medical Center; the University of Washington; Duke University Medical Center; the University of Pennsylvania; and Columbia University Medical Center.

-Matching is conducted annually by the National Resident Matching Program (NRMP)—a private, not-for-profit organization— which computerizes mathematical algorithms to align the preferences of applicants with the preferences of residency programs available at U.S. teaching hospitals.
+Matching is conducted annually by the National Resident Matching Program (NRMP)—a private, not-for-profit organization, which computerizes mathematical algorithms to align the preferences of applicants with the preferences of residency programs available at U.S. teaching hospitals.

-Fifty-one students will remain within the Mount Sinai Health System, consisting of seven hospital campuses in the New York metropolitan area, to continue their training.
+Forty graduates will remain within the Mount Sinai Health System, consisting of seven hospital campuses in the New York metropolitan area, to continue their training.

-We could not be more proud of our students, who exemplify the school's culture of mentoring, clinical excellence, commitment to the community, and achievement in biomedical research.
+We could not be more proud of our students, who exemplify the School's culture of mentoring, clinical excellence, commitment to the community, and achievement in biomedical research.
 Our students will bring these values and skills to the nation's best medical programs as they pursue the next phase in their careers.
-Icahn School of Medicine at Mount Sinai has prepared them to become physicians and scientists who will advance medicine and improve the lives of countless patients.
+The Icahn School of Medicine at Mount Sinai has prepared them to become physicians and scientists who will advance medicine and improve the lives of countless patients.